How Rare Is Your Birthday? How Common Is Your Birthday? Birthday Rarity Calculator

 Rare birthday guides

-These are the deeper birthday guides that explain why some dates feel rare, some feel common, and some come wrapped in holiday glitter.
+These are the deeper birthday guides that explain why some birth dates feel rare, some feel common, and some come wrapped in holiday glitter.

 Celebrity birthdays and birthday ideas